 With the town now completely destroyed, the challenges and the basic theme has now been revealed to the player:

-Homer (with the help of his family and friends) must rebuild Springfield from the ground up, and the basic game play theme is now complete as this quest-based city-building game play adventure unfolds.
+Homer (with the help of his family and friends) must rebuild Springfield from the ground up, and the Basic Game Play

 The Sincerest Form of Flattery